CrystalVortex/Minecraft-Bedrock-Version-Manager/README.md

 ## 📃Supported Versions

-Currently, the following versions are supported:
-- All 1.19 versions
-- All (and upcoming) 1.20 versions
+- All versions of Bedrock are available from 0.13.0.0 to the latest.

 ## 🔨Building